-David was a founder and non-executive director of Sapex Ltd, Gas2Grid Ltd and Eastern Star Gas Ltd. He has substantial natural resource related experience, having previously served as managing director of North Flinders Mines Ltd and CEO of Beach Petroleum and Claremont Petroleum.
+David was a Founder and Non-Executive Director of Sapex Ltd and Gas2Grid Ltd and was a Founder and Executive Director of Eastern Star Gas Ltd. He has substantial natural resource related experience, having previously served as Managing Director and CEO of North Flinders Mines Ltd and Beach Petroleum.

 David is a Fellow of the Australian Institute of Company Directors, a Fellow of the Australasian institute of Mining and Metallurgy and a Fellow of the Australian Institute of Geoscientists.
-David is Non-executive Chairman of Galilee Energy Ltd and Cellmid Ltd and a Non-executive director of African Petroleum Corporation Ltd.
+David is also Chairman of Cellmid Ltd and a Non-Executive Director of Galilee Energy Ltd, Tap Oil Ltd and Renergen Ltd.

 In additional to his role with LCM, Steven is currently the Head of Corporate Finance at FinEx, Chairman of ASX listed ReNu Energy Ltd and holds numerous private company board positions.
 Steven is a graduate of the University of Sydney with a Bachelor of Economics.
 Steven was appointed as a Director of LCM on 9 November 2015.